 - Salt and pepper to taste

-- 8 slices of crusty bread
+- 8 slices crusty bread

 - 2 cups shredded Gruyère or Swiss cheese